ComposerShield/qiti/README.md

 ## CMake Integration

+Note: Qiti should not be linked in your final release builds.
+You will likely need to add a flag to your CMake invocation (e.g. -DQiti=1) to only link into your project when building your Debug unit test executable, independent of your regular builds.

 To integrate Qiti into your CMake-based project, add Qiti as a subdirectory and link against the `qiti_lib` target provided by the library:

 ```cmake